 every promise in the defer({...}) payload was already awaited before the call |

-these are hard gates. do not write user-facing findings until every gate passes for the batch you are about to report.
+run these in order. do not draft user-facing findings until every gate passes for the batch you are about to report.

-gate 2: exemption check , for each issue, state in one line why it is not covered by valid patterns. confirm useEffect is not loading client-only data; confirm a bare Response return is not intentionally non-JSON; confirm a loader returning null is not a legitimate optional read.
+exemption check , pass: for each issue, you can state in one line why it is not covered by Valid Patterns (Do NOT Flag). in particular: confirm useEffect is not loading client-only data; confirm a bare Response return is not intentionally non-JSON; confirm a loader returning null is not a legitimate optional read.

-gate 3: type-annotation vs type-assertion check , before flagging an "unsafe cast" on loader/action consumption, confirm the code uses as (assertion), not useLoaderData<typeof loader>() (annotation) or useActionData<typeof action>() (annotation). the generic form is the documented safe path and must not be flagged.
+type-annotation vs type-assertion check , pass: before flagging an "unsafe cast" on loader/action consumption, confirm the code uses as (assertion) not useLoaderData<typeof loader>() (annotation) and not useActionData<typeof action>() (annotation). the generic form is the documented safe path and must not be flagged.

-gate 5: pre-report verification , you have completed the pre-report verification checklist in beagle-core:review-verification-protocol for this review.
+protocol , pass: you completed the pre-report verification checklist in review-verification-protocol for this review.